Garden-AI/garden-backend/.github/PULL_REQUEST_TEMPLATE.md

 ## Discussion

-More context that you think is important for reviewers or our future selves looking at this PR.
+Any additional context that you think is important for reviewers or future users/contributors looking at this PR.

 ## Testing